rfhb/ctrdata/docs/reference/ctrLoadQueryIntoDb.md

 a collection in a database.
 Main function of [ctrdata](https://rfhb.github.io/ctrdata/reference/ctrdata.md) for accessing registers.
 A collection can store trial information from different queries or different registers.
-Query details are stored in the collection and can be accessed using [dbQueryHistory](https://rfhb.github.io/ctrdata/reference/dbQueryHistory.md).
+When at least one trial is loaded, query details are stored in the collection and can be accessed using [dbQueryHistory](https://rfhb.github.io/ctrdata/reference/dbQueryHistory.md).
 A previous query can be re-run, which replaces or adds trial records while keeping any user annotations of trial records.